Pilgrimage to Chartres: Split

 In 1988, traditionalist archbishop Marcel Lefebvre consecrated four priests as bishops against the express order of Pope John Paul II.
 Due to the declaration of schism in the motu proprio, Ecclesia Dei, the traditionalist community was divided due to this event, and Archbishop Lefebvre's Society of Saint Pius X has since organized a separate pilgrimage which goes from Chartres to Paris called Le Pèlerinage de Tradition (Pilgrimage of Tradition).
 While the excommunications on the 4 surviving bishops were subsequently lifted in 2009 and in spite of the society's irregular canonical status in the Catholic Church, this pilgrimage attracts a large number of people, notably over 6000 in 2024.

 In 1991, the Notre-Dame de Chrétienté association was founded to continue to manage the logistics of the Paris-Chartres pilgrimage.

 Influence

 The Chartres Pilgrimage has attracted significant interest especially amongst Catholics with a love for the Tridentine Mass.
 The annual event attracts thousands of Christians from across France, as well as a sizable number of international pilgrims.
 In 2023, for the first time in the pilgrimage's history, registrations had to be closed to latecomers due to logistical difficulties after more than 16,000 pilgrims registered.
 In 2024, registrations had to be closed to latecomers once again, despite extending the capacity of the event to accommodate more than 18,000 pilgrims.

+In 2025, a new record of presence has been reached of more than 19.000 pilgrims.

 The Chartres Pilgrimage has also inspired similar events in other parts of the world.